 When it comes to meeting new people, knowing how to hold a conversation is crucial.
-Here’s how you can make sure people enjoy talking to you.
+You may think you’re a really good conversationalist, but are you really?

 You can’t really go through life without knowing how to hold a conversation.
 For basically everything you do, talking to people is essential.
 Getting a new job?
 You have to hold a conversation.
 Trying to meet someone new to date?
 You have to be able to talk in an engaging way.